BYU Cougars men's ice hockey: Venue

-Peaks Ice Arena is the home venue for the BYU Cougars.
+Peaks Ice Arena was the home venue for the BYU Cougars.
 It has two ice sheets and was an Olympic Venue for the 2002 Winter Olympics.
-The team maintains a locker room at Peaks for the exclusive use of the coaches and players.
+The team maintained a locker room at Peaks for the exclusive use of the coaches and players.
 The venue has a seating capacity of 2,300.

+Prior to the construction of Peaks Ice Arena, the IceCats played at the seasonal ice rink at Utah Lake State Park.

 Conference

-The Cougars have been members of the Mountain West Collegiate Hockey League since its inception in 2013.
+The Cougars were members of the Mountain West Collegiate Hockey League since its inception in 2013.
 They were runners up to the Championship in 2018 and won the Championship in 2019.